 Six Steps towards a ‘One Planet’ City

-> - That to aim towards one planet living should become an underlying principle of all planning and official policy as de facto the only objectively-verifiable regenerative strategy
+- That to aim towards living within planetary limits should become an underlying principle of all planning and official policy as de facto the only objectively-verifiable regenerative strategy

-> - That the same set of social and environmental criteria should be used to assess all planning applications and procurements
+- That the same set of social and environmental criteria should be used to assess all planning applications and procurements

 - That these criteria should be informed by appropriate indicators including lifecycle and ecological footprint analysis, to enable all potential and actual projects to be compared and evaluated for their impacts